Martha Creek Provincial Park

 Attention Visitors – Important Notice!

-Additions of 29 new campsites and one toilet/shower building are under in progress at this location.
-Please use caution and obey posted signs and closures.
-Note there have been changes to the reservation sites and first-come, first-served sites in this park, due to the expansion.
-We appreciate your patience and cooperation.
+Additions of the 29 new campsites are complete and in service.
+These new sites are receiving great reviews from the public.
+Note there have been changes to the reservation sites and first-come, first-served sites in this park due to the expansion.

 Group picnic shelter at Martha Creek is reservable

-New for 2016: The group picnic shelter at Martha Creek is reservable.
-BC Parks’ visitors will be able to reserve this picnic shelter on the Discover Camping website beginning on March 9 for up to 12 months in advance of their arrival date.
+The group picnic shelter at Martha Creek is reservable.
+BC Parks’ visitors are able to reserve this picnic shelter on the Discover Camping website up to 12 months in advance of their arrival date.

 About This Park